dbaston/gdal/doc/source/drivers/vector/dxf.rst

 a broadly compatible fork of the ACIS format.
 GDAL cannot transform these entities into OGR geometries, so they are skipped by default.

+This behavior can be controlled with the following configuration option:

+- .. config:: DXF_3D_EXTENSIBLE_MODE
+     :choices: TRUE, FALSE
+     :since: 2.3.0

-Starting from GDAL 2.3.0, the :decl_configoption:`DXF_3D_EXTENSIBLE_MODE` configuration option may be set to TRUE to include these entities with the raw ASM data stored in a field, allowing for interoperability with commercial conversion tools.
+     If TRUE, include ASM entities with the raw ASM data stored in a field, allowing for interoperability with commercial conversion tools.
 This option adds two new fields:

      -  ASMData: A binary field that contains the ASM data.
      -  ASMTransform: A column-major list of 12 real values indicating the affine transformation to be applied to the entity.

 This feature only works for DXF files in AutoCAD 2013 (AC1027) format and later.